MrAghyad/BSGA-RA/ExperimentE-SoftwareSystem/README.md

 This system was selected to further test and push the applicability of the proposed approach.
 Also, to verify that the proposed approach can be applied to systems other than games.

+Note: Petri nets model creation code that was implemented by the authors of this repositry and which was used in the experiments can be found in the following [link](https://github.com/MrAghyad/BSGA-RA/blob/main/ExperimentE-SoftwareSystem/Software_CPN.py).

 ## Rules
 The following set of requirements and rules were manually created by the authors to serve the purpose of the study, where rules were constructed using the proposed CPN-MCL rules scheme.